VinCam01/ML_Project_775831/README.md

 - `Conto`, `ContoStd` and `CoDitta` represent an internal mapping of the companies.
 - `Art1` provides similar informations to variable `Valore1`.

-In order to manage the remaining NaN values, we adopted two strategies.
-For every feature, except from `RF`, we filled null values with the most frequent class within the variable.
-Regarding the remain one, we filled null values with a new class, called 'ND'; we did it because previous strategy is not suitable for a feature with a huge number of NaN values (approximately 79.000).
-Indeed, in our opinion, computing the most frequent class based on less than half occurrences would have damaged data integrity.
+In order to manage the remaining NaN values, two strategies have been adopted.
+For every feature, except from `RF`, null values were filled with the most frequent class within the variable.
+Regarding the remaining one, null values were filled with a new class, called 'ND'; since addressing null values with the previous strategy is not suitable for features with a large number of missing values (approximately 79.000).
+Indeed, in our opinion, computing the most frequent class based on less than half of the occurrences would have damaged data integrity.

-Sequently, we focused on making features suitable for the prediction.
+Subsequently, features manipulation was needed in order to make them suitable for the prediction.
-After an exploratory analysis, we understood that the distribution of the classess within the features was strongly unbalanced: there were a few classes with many observations and many classes with very few observations.
+After an exploratory analysis, it was evidend that the distribution of the classes within the features was strongly unbalanced: there were a few classes with many observations and many classes with very few observations.
-This is problematic because, in the case of the independent variables, encoding would create a large number of columns with nearly zero variance.
+This is problematic because, in the case of the independent variables, the encoding would create a large number of columns with nearly zero variance.
 Meanwhile, for the dependent variable, the model would struggle to learn how to classify invoices into exemption codes with very few observations.
-To overcome this issue, we chose a threshold, below which all classes were grouped into a new class called 'OTHER'.
+To overcome this issue, it has been chosen a threshold, below which all classes were grouped into a new class called 'OTHER'.
-The definition of this threshold was based on the distribution of each specific variable, this is because generalizing it would have lost important information.
+The definition of this threshold was based on the distribution of each specific variable, since by generalizing a lot of information would have been lost.

 <div align="center">
   <img src="images/iva_tdoc.png" alt="">